hytest-org/hytest/essential_reading/DataSources/Data_S3.md

 Default output format: json
 ```

 The first two prompts will ask for key/security information you were assigned for access to object storage.
+Credentials for the OSN pod should have been provided by the HyTEST team if you need credentialed access to the OSN pod.
-Answer last questions with "us-east-1" (region) and "json" (format).
+The default region for the OSN pod should be "us-east-1" because this is the region in which the pod is physically located, and default output format should be "json".

 Note that this configuration is specific to the OSN 'pod' storage.
-Your profile name and region may be different.
+Your profile name and region may be different if you are setting up your credentials for an AWS S3 object storage bucket.

 ## Endpoints

-For storage operations, the AWS system needs the web address of the access point, or _endpoint_
+For storage operations, the S3 API needs the web address of the access point, or _endpoint_
 where it should address filesystem operations.
 If your storage is completely within the Amazon
 ecosystem, you will likely not need to specify an endpoint.
 However, for 3rd-party storage (such as the OSN pod), you will need to explicitly declare the